 Traffic accidents have been on the rise in southeastern Florida.
-If you have recently been injured in West Palm Beach car accident, contact the attorneys at Lavent Law for help.
+If you have recently been injured in West Palm Beach car accident, contact the attorneys at Lavent Law, P.A. for help.
 Our experienced personal injury team can help you get the money you need and deserve after your accident.

 We know that an unexpected accident can be overwhelming and will fight to make sure you are fairly compensated for your injuries.
 Call us today to schedule a free consultation and learn more.